-Caribbean Studies, Minor
+Caribbean Studies Minor

-The Caribbean Studies Minor is an interdisciplinary program of study in which students are engaged in the languages, cultures, histories, and societies of the Caribbean within a global context, from Pre-European cultures to the present day.
+The Caribbean Studies Minor is an interdisciplinary program of study in which students are engaged in the languages, cultures, histories, and societies of the Caribbean within a global context, from pre-European cultures to the present day.
 This minor leads students to a comprehensive understanding of the region and of the Caribbean diaspora.

-The following requirements below are intended for students declared after Fall 2022.
-If you have already declared your minor, please speak to your academic advisor for assistance.
+The following requirements below are intended for students beginning fall 2024.
+To declare your minor, please speak to your academic advisor for assistance.

+Minor Coordinator:

-Minor Coordinator: Paul Clement
+Paul Clement